james-priest/tm-react-fundamentals/docs/react-fundamentals.md

 Depending on which branch is being used you may not need to run these.

 #### ESLint config
-These is the ESLint configuration file along with a set of custom ruless.
+These is the ESLint configuration file along with a set of custom rules.

 ```js
 // eslintrc.js